anyaMor/erasmus-sds/README.md

 # erasmus-sds
-Erasmus SDS project - MVC (Model-View-Controler)
+Erasmus SDS project - MVC (Model-View-Controler) with C# (.net core), HTML, CSS, and SQLite.

 ## Roles and responsabilities
 - William (Product Owner) is responsible for: